-When it comes to the type of beverage, men are generally climate smarter than women because they drink beer to a greater extent.
-In terms of climate impact per litre of drink, wine and liquor have an almost three times higher impact than beer.
+Regarding the beverage type, men are generally climate more intelligent than women because they drink beer to a greater extent.
+Regarding climate impact per litre of drink, wine and liquor have an almost three times higher impact than beer.

 Liquor is the most climate-smart drink

 You usually compare the consumption of alcoholic beverages in “units” of 12 g of pure alcohol.
 One unit of liquor (a shot of 4 cl) causes only one-third the size of the climate imprint as a unit of beer (a bottle) or wine (a glass).

-Are you climate-conscious, do you choose to drink organically grown wine, and you think that craft-produced quality wines cause a smaller climate impression than industrially produced wine – you are out of luck it is actually the opposite.
+Are you climate-conscious?
+If you choose to drink organically grown wine and think that craft-produced quality wines cause a smaller climate impression than industrially produced wine, you are out of luck.
+It is the opposite.

-When it comes to wine, the biggest impact is not the wine, it is how the grapes are grown to produce wine, a lot of vineyards use a large number of pesticides to spray the grapes growing this spraying has a big effect on the local ecosystems.
+When it comes to wine, the most significant impact is not the wine.
+It is how the grapes are grown to produce wine.
+A lot of vineyards use a large number of pesticides to spray the grapes growing.
+This spraying has a significant effect on the local ecosystems.

 The Data facts about consumption

-This is the part that I like to look at as I am so into getting information from data, and making an informative decision from data and not from other people’s opinions.
+This is the part that I like to look at as I am so into getting information from data and making an informative decision from data, not from other people’s opinions.

 A bottle of wine = a day’s climate imprint

-In order to achieve the Paris Agreement’s goal of limiting global warming to below 1.5 degrees, we would need to reduce the imprint from food and drink to less than 1 ton of CO2e per person per year.
+To achieve the Paris Agreement’s goal of limiting global warming to below 1.5 degrees, we need to reduce the imprint from food and drink to less than 1 ton of CO2e per person per year.
 WWF recommends 0.6 tonnes or just under 1.65 kg CO2e per day.
 It corresponds roughly to the impression of a bottle of wine or four pints of beer.